o3de/o3de.org/content/docs/user-guide/programming/components/_index.md

 ---
+linkTitle: Component Development
+title: Programmer's Guide to Component Development
 description: Learn how to create and reflect components in C++ using the O3DE Component Entity System.
-linktitle: Component Development
-title: Programmer's Guide to Component Development
 weight: 200
 ---